devlinjunker/template.hapi.rest/README.md

 ## Dependencies
+Node v8 and npm

+See [package.json](https://github.com/devlinjunker/basic.webpack/blob/master/package.json) for full list of current dependencies
+ - Hapi v18
+ - Webpack + Loaders
+ - Babel
+ - FlowJS
+ - ESLint
+ - Mocha ~~Chai, Sinon~~
+ - EsDoc

 ## Development

-How to use this template to create a quick HTTP REST server.
+How to use this template to create a quick HTTP REST server:

+1. Download and update dependencies

 ### Tests/Running